-1 fact in issue, but only if (1) the information is reasonably reliable, and 2 (2) the witness is qualified as an expert by knowledge, skill, 3 experience, training, or education to provide that testimony.
-4 Information normally will be considered reasonably reliable if it 5 is based on premises, or derived from techniques, having significant 6 support and acceptance within the relevant specialized community.
-A 7 party seeking to object to a witness testifying thereto must show by a 8 preponderance of the evidence that the information is not reasonably 9 reliable.
-10 Information based on premises or derived from techniques not 11 having significant support and acceptance within the relevant 12 specialized community normally will not be considered reasonably 13 reliable.
-A party seeking to have an expert base testimony on this type 14 of information must show by a preponderance of the evidence that this 15 testimony is reasonably reliable.
-16 The Vanderbilt comment states that this proposal has the advantage of 17 addressing Daubert directly "by establishing in the text of Rule 702 that peer review 18 and general acceptance should be the primary indicators of reliable expert testimony."
-19 Unlike Frye, however, the proposal "would not work as an absolute bar against 20 admitting theories that are not generally accepted.
-Rather, it merely would establish a 21 presumption that these theories are not reliable enough to be admitted."
-22 Professor Starrs participated in a project sponsored by the Science and 23 Technology Section of the ABA, the goal of which was to fashion evidentiary rules 24 for scientific evidence.
+1 an opinion or otherwise.
+2 3 A witness may testify, in the form of an opinion or otherwise, concerning scientific, technical, or other specialized information that 4 5 will assist the trier of fact to understand the evidence or to determine 6 a fact in issue, but only if (1) the information is reasonably reliable, 7 and (2) the witness is qualified as an expert by knowledge, skill, 8 experience, training, or education to provide that testimony.
+9 10 Information normally will be considered reasonably reliable if 11 it is based on premises, or derived from techniques, having significant support and acceptance within the relevant specialized community.
+12 13 A party seeking to object to a witness testifying thereto must show 14 by a preponderance of the evidence that the information is not 15 reasonably reliable.
+16 17 Information based on premises or derived from techniques 18 not having significant support and acceptance within the relevant 19 specialized community normally will not be considered reasonably 20 reliable.
+A party seeking to have an expert base testimony on this 21 type of information must show by a preponderance of the evidence 22 that this testimony is reasonably reliable.
+23 24 The Vanderbilt comment states that this proposal has the advantage of 25 addressing Daubert directly "by establishing in the text of Rule 702 that peer review 26 and general acceptance should be the primary indicators of reliable expert 27 testimony."
+Unlike Frye, however, the proposal "would not work as an absolute bar 28 against admitting theories that are not generally accepted.
+Rather, it merely would 29 establish a presumption that these theories are not reliable enough to be admitted."
+30 31 Professor Starrs participated in a project sponsored by the Science and 32 Technology Section of the ABA, the goal of which was to fashion evidentiary rules 33 for scientific evidence.
 His proposal, which can be found at 115 F.R.D.
-79, was 25 published in 1987, six years before Daubert.
+79, was 34 published in 1987, six years before Daubert.
 Nonetheless, it anticipates the decision in that case.
-Professor Starrs' proposal reads as follows: 26 27 Rule 702.
-Testimony By Experts 28 If scientific, technical or other specialized knowledge will assist 29 the trier of fact to understand the evidence or to determine a fact in 30 issue, a witness qualified as an expert by knowledge, skill, experience, 31 training, or education, may testify thereto in the form of an opinion or otherwise.
+Professor Starrs' proposal reads as follows:

+If scientific, technical or other specialized knowledge will assist the trier of fact to understand the evidence or to determine a fact in issue, a witness qualified as an expert by knowledge, skill, experience, training, or education, may testify thereto in the form of an opinion or otherwise.
 But expert testimony based upon a scientific theory or technique is not admissible unless the court find that the theory or technique in question is scientifically valid for the purposes for which it is tendered.

-Professor Starrs notes that the Rule is designedly general and open-ended: "Just as helpfulness to the jury and the qualifying of an expert are left undefined by the rule, so too is scientific validity.
+Professor Starrs notes that the Rule is designedly general and open-ended: AJust as helpfulness to the jury and the qualifying of an expert are left undefined by the rule, so too is scientific validity.
 The sound discretion of the trial court, an oft-touted strength, is once again summoned to the task.